Companion Paws Canada (CPC)

-Medical studies have confirmed what we all know from experience, spending time with an affectionate pet makes us feel better.
+Medical studies have confirmed what we all know from experience; spending time with an affectionate pet makes us feel better.
 In fact, contact with a compassionate animal can significantly improve mental and physical health, as well as reduce stress, depression and anxiety.
-A pet can make a huge difference in your life.

-The LifeLine Canada offers three Companion Paws certification programs as well as visits with certified Therapy Dog teams.
+The LifeLine Canada offers three Companion Paws Therapy Dog programs as well as visits with certified Therapy Dog teams.
 Please read through all the material carefully before completing an application form so we can ensure you are matched to the best program for you.

 - Personal Therapy Dog Adoption Program